 - Do your symptoms tend to occur at a particular time of day?

 - What types of shoes do you usually wear?

 - Are you a runner, or do you participate in any sports that involve running?

 - Do you have a physically demanding job?

-- Besides your foot, do you feel pain anywhere else?
+- Do you feel pain anywhere besides your feet?

 - What, if anything, seems to improve your symptoms?